-- Are unwell and unable to participate in normal activities or require additional attention. - Have had a temperature/fever, or vomiting in the last 24 hours. - Have had diarrhoea in the last 48 hours. - Have been given medication for a temperature prior to arriving at the Service. - Have started a course of anti-biotics in the last 24 hours or. - Have a contagious or infectious disease. - Have been in close contact with someone who has a positive confirmed case of COVID-19.
+- Are unwell and unable to participate in normal activities or require additional - Have had a temperature/fever, or vomiting in the last 24 hours. - Have had diarrhoea in the last 48 hours. - Have been given medication for a temperature prior to arriving at the Service. - Have started a course of antibiotics in the last 24 hours or. - Have a contagious or infectious disease.